Bogislaw VII

-Bogislaw VII (before 1355 – 1404) was a Duke of Pomerania-Stettin from the House of Griffins.
+Bogislaw VII (before 1355 – 1404) was a Duke of Pomerania-Stettin from the House of Griffin.

 Life

 Bogislaw VII was the son of Duke Barnim III "the church founder" (c.
 1303 – 1368) and his wife, Agnes of Brunswick-Grubenhagen.
 After his father's death in 1368, he ruled Pomerania-Stettin jointly with his older brothers Casimir III and Swantibor III.

 Casimir III died in battle in 1372 during a war against Brandenburg.
 Swantibor III and Bogislaw VII continued to rule Pomerania-Stettin jointly.
 Bogislaw VII is described as a Duke, equal in status to his older brothers.
 He was, however, overshadowed by them.

 Bogislaw VII died in 1404.
 After his death, his brother Swantibor III ruled Pomerania-Stettin alone.

 The Codex Gelre, a collection of coats of arms from the late 14th Century, mentions a "Duke of Groswin".
 This may have been Bogislaw VII.